wamp-proto/wamp-proto/spec/README.md

 URI components (the parts between between `.`) MUST NOT contain `.` and MUST NOT be empty (zero-length strings).

-> We cannot allow `.` in component strings, since `.` is used to separate components, and WAMP associates semantics with resource hierarchies such as in pattern based subscriptions.
+> We cannot allow `.` in component strings, since `.` is used to separate components, and WAMP associates semantics with resource hierarchies such as in pattern-based subscriptions.
 We cannot allow empty (zero-length) strings as components, since this has special meaning to denote wildcard components with pattern-based subscriptions.
 >

 URI components SHOULD match the regular expression `[a-z][a-z0-9_]*` (that is start with a letter, followed by zero or more letters, digits or `_`).

 > Following the suggested regular expression will make URI components valid identifiers in most languages (modulo language keywords) and the use of lower-case only will make those identifiers unique in languages that have case-insensitive identifiers.
-Following this suggestion can allow implementations to map topics and procedures to the language enviroment in a transparent way.
+Following this suggestion can allow implementations to map topics, procedures and errors to the language enviroment in a completely transparent way.

 Further, application URIs MUST NOT use `wamp` as a first URI component, since this is reserved for URIs predefined with the WAMP protocol itself.